HaitaoMao/HaitaoMao.github.io/pages/Me.md

 ---
 因为淋过雨 所以想变成伞: Caught in the rain, with to be an umbrella.

 I am a second-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 And I received my bachelor degree from the Elite Program, Software Academy at [the University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
 I have won **the best short paper award in CIKM2021** as the first author.
-I am the (primary) organizer of WSDM CUP 2023, KDD CUP 2023, KDD workshop 2023, WWW workshop 2024, and LOG local meetup 2023 (MidNorth US & Beijing).
+I am the (primary) organizer of WSDM CUP 2023, KDD CUP 2023, KDD workshop 2023, WWW workshop 2024, and LOG local meetup 2023 MidNorth US.

 My research revolves on conducting, understanding, utilizing **structure** to solve the practical challenge.
 My research typically has the following steps: (1) building suitable assumption (2) developing toy examples (3) deriving theoritical understanding  (4) aligning understanding with real-world experimental insights.
 With those steps, I can (1) find the underlying meaningful **structure** from raw data （2）analyze the quality of the **structural** data (3) develop powerful graph **structural** model (4) find new real-world challenge and define research scenario revolving on real-world challenges.
 More details on my naive understanding on research can be found at [here](https://haitaomao.github.io/categories/naive/).
 Feel free to discuss with me and find potential collaboration chance via haitaoma@msu.edu.